equib/pyEQUIB/README.rst

 The Documentation of the Python functions provides in detail in the *API Documentation* (`equib.github.io/pyEQUIB/doc <https://equib.github.io/pyEQUIB/doc>`_).
 There are three main object units:

-* **Collision Unit** which have the API functions for plasma diagnostics and abundance analysis of collisionally excited lines.
+* **Collision Unit** has the API functions for plasma diagnostics and abundance analysis of collisionally excited lines.
 Here are some examples of using *Collision* Unit:

     - *Temperature*::